The best loan for your bathroom remodeling project

 If you’re anxious to get started on your bathroom remodel, you can usually get approved in 24 hours or less, and have your money in the bank in just a couple of days.

-When should I use a home improvement credit card for bathroom remodels?
+When should I use a home improvement credit card?

 The thing about credit cards is that they are generally best when you need to borrow a small amount of money for a short amount of time.
 If you’re doing a major master bath remodel, this may not be your best option.